'Love Actually' Contest

 They faintly registered the clicking sound of a camera shutter invading their privacy, but they'd been subjected to hundreds of pictures already today, so they ignored it, knowing the purpose was to catch these moments anyway.

 "Your mom really outdid herself today, J. Everything looks beautiful."

 Jasper nodded his assent as he sat down, pulling Edward onto his lap.
 The whole ceremony and reception took place on the lawn at Mill Falls.
-Jasper's mother had planned everything; all the way down to the twinkling lights and hanging paper lanterns that would light the reception tent as the sun set.
+Jasper's mother had planned everything down to the twinkling lights and hanging paper lanterns that would light the reception tent as the sun set.
 It was beyond beautiful.

 "We really did it, we're really married, huh?"